kailinkoch/baywheels-project/README.md

 Research question : How has COVID-19 changed BayWheels user behavior?

+### Write Up
+See full write up of my findings here and process here

 ### Steps
 - Pulled CSVs from Jan-Jun 2020 into Dataframe
 - Renamed the columns names for Apr-Jun, because they changed.
 May also had an additional column.